Now lay your shadow across the sundials,

 one final sweetness into the heavy vines.

-He who has no home now will never have one.
+He who has no home now will not build one.

 He who is alone will be that way a long time.